 Damages and Time Limits in Illinois Dram Shop Cases

-In order to be heard in court, a dram shop claim must be filed within the deadline imposed by the Illinois statute of limitations for personal injury cases, which means the claim must be filed within one year of the date of injury.
+Finally, in order to be heard in court, a dram shop claim must be filed within the deadline imposed by the Illinois statute of limitations for personal injury cases, which means the claim must be filed within one year of the date of injury.
 The one-year time limit is not postponed or "tolled" for minors under age 21, and it is not typically affected by the filing of a civil claim against the intoxicated person who caused the injuries.